burakulas/detocs/README.md

 ## ##
 ### Detection on Kepler EBS ###

-*detocs_k.py* was written to test the known systems with Kepler data and to detect patterns on [Kepler EBS](https://archive.stsci.edu/kepler/eclipsing_binaries.html) dataset. *kepler_ebs_sample.csv* file is a sample that the code can process.
+***detocs_k.py*** is a modified version of *detocs.py*.
+It was written to test the known systems with Kepler data and to detect patterns on [Kepler EBS](https://archive.stsci.edu/kepler/eclipsing_binaries.html) dataset.
+The code detects patterns on short cadence data of given systems having a KIC number. *kepler_ebs_sample.csv* file is a sample that the code can process.
 It creates a folder with the timestamp in the name and moves the images with annotations there.
 A summary file is also created to check the confidence values.